mgroupntua/NumericalAnalyzers/programming/Chapter5.md

 }
 ```

-The elements are defined according to the connectivity matrix and the are added to the model
+The elements are defined according to the connectivity matrix and then are added to the model
 and the subdomain defined earlier:
 ```csharp
 // Elements